In Britain the idea that human beings possess a set of inherent and inalienable rights has deep roots which can be traced back over centuries.

 1950 The European Convention on Human Rights was agreed in the aftermath of the Second World War.
 British lawyers played an instrumental role in the development of the Convention, and the UK signed up in 1951.
 Find out more about international laws protecting human rights.

 1957 The Wolfenden Report was published, marking a turning point in official attitudes towards homosexuality in Western countries.
 Male homosexuality was finally decriminalised a decade later in the Sexual Offences Act.

 1975/6 In 1975 and 1976 respectively the Sex Discrimination Act and the Race Relations Act made it illegal to discriminate against anyone on grounds of their gender or ethnicity, and introduced the concept of indirect discrimination.

 1998 Enacted by a youthful Labour Government in 1998, the Human Rights Act (HRA) contains a set of civil and political rights considered fundamental to any liberal democracy.
-Since it came into force, the HRA has been used as a political football as the Government and the Opposition engage in political positioning, both seeking to seem the toughest on crime and terror by creating a false distinction between liberty and security.
-But the Human Rights Act is rooted in British culture and history and, as you can see, it has a proud, 800 year old family tree.
+Since it came into force, the HRA has been used as a political football as the Government and the Opposition both seek to seem the toughest on crime and terror by creating a false distinction between liberty and security.
+But the Human Rights Act is rooted in British culture and history and it has a proud, 800-year-old family tree.